-Cloud Application Manager is available in one of two commercial models – the Cloud version which is a software as a service (“SaaS”) model (“Cloud version”); or the datacenter version which is a virtual appliance that runs on-premises on equipment in the Customers’ datacenter or any other location including public cloud environments (“Datacenter version”).
-Billing for either model is presented on a consolidated bill from CenturyLink.
+Cloud Application Manager is available in one of two commercial models – the Cloud Edition (SaaS) or the Data Center Edition (a virtual appliance that runs on-premises in the customer's data center or any other location including public cloud environments).

 AWS and Azure Resale

 The Application Lifecycle Management capability allows customers to model their infrastructure and applications in Cloud Application Manager once and deploy to any of the supported environments.
 Customers can choose to model their application in a cloud agnostic fashion or use one of the cloud provider’s native modeling templates like AWS Cloud Formation Template or Azure Resource Manager template.
 Once applications are deployed using the templates, customers can manage the lifecycle of the application, auto-scale the infrastructure, update/patch their applications without down-time and replicate them across environments.